djey47/cool-updown-nxt/README.md

 ## Architecture

 It's a WIP.
+Every part below has to be built as a separate project.

 ### Api

-NodeJS server hosting services as HTTP endpoints, as well as processors (diagnostics, stats).
+NodeJS server hosting services as HTTP endpoints, as well as processors (diagnostics, stats) and static resource server.

+### Web

+React front-end application relying upon the above API.